godatadriven/godatadriven-blog/content/some-recommendations-in-neo4j.md

         as cosine_similarity
     order by cosine_similarity desc

-And in the results you can see that: a) when you don't just look at membership, but at actual meetup attendance, there are only three other groups that have actual co-occurrence with the graph database group and b) [The Amsterdam Applied Machine Learning Meetup Group](http://www.meetup.com/The-Amsterdam-Applied-Machine-Learning-Meetup-Group/) now scores better than the Cassandra group.
+And in the results you can see that: a) when you don't just look at membership, but at meetup attendance, there are only three other groups that have actual co-occurrence with the graph database group and b) [The Amsterdam Applied Machine Learning Meetup Group](http://www.meetup.com/The-Amsterdam-Applied-Machine-Learning-Meetup-Group/) now scores better than the Cassandra group.

     :::text
      us.name                    | other.name                                          | coo | cosine_similarity